Bozo4Hire/Ejemplo_recoleccion_UATx_2025/README.md

 # Nov/2025 Tlaxcala Data Collection Example

 ## Example Video
-The file `Tonalli_juguete-propio_cam-A.mp4` showcases the results from data collection sessions that took place druing november 2025, at various locations around Tlaxcala and Puebla.
+The file `Tonalli_juguete-propio_cam-A.mp4` showcases the results from data collection sessions that took place during november 2025, at various locations around Tlaxcala and Puebla.

 > [!IMPORTANT]
 > The full dataset is **private** and subject to institutional data usage agreements.
 Access requests should be directed to [veronica.reyesm@uatx.mx].